 Climaxing the Order's support of education has been the establishment of the Educational Trust Fund.
-This project was undertaken in 1944, under the leadership of Past Supreme Knight John E. Swift.
+This project was undertaken in 1944.
 Its objective was the establishment of a \$1,000,000 trust fund to provide a higher education for the sons and daughters of Knights killed or disabled in the war.
 These scholarships consist of four years at a Catholic college or university, leading to the degree of Bachelor of Arts or its equivalent.
 They include tuition, board and room (or an allowance for this item if the student does not reside on the campus), books, laboratory fees and other incidental college charges that may be levied upon the student in the pursuit of his studies.

 In less than four years the fund was complete.
-Four hundred and one of these valiant Knights have been declared eligible for the scholarships, 31 have been enrolled at various colleges and universities and thus far ten have completed their studies and have attained their Bachelors' degree.
+The children of four hundred and fifty-four of these valiant Knights have been declared eligible for the scholarships, 53 are enrolled at various colleges and universities and thus far 49 have completed their studies and have attained their Bachelors' degree.

+The 1956 Supreme Council meeting voted to extend the benefits to children of members killed or permanently disabled in the Korean War.
 In the years to come, as these young people grow into manhood and womanhood, fortified by the advantages of a college education, their broadened horizon and their enlarged talents and abilities will mean a great deal to them personally and to the perpetuation of the ideals for which their fathers suffered and died.